gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 * is always emitted before `decode`
 * gives you the unprocessed raw image data
+* gives you the raw bytes of the QR code.
 * gives you the coordinates of the QR code in the camera frame
 * does NOT silently fail in case of errors